-Sets the incoming CC message that the track will use to record modulation events.
-By default, this parameter is set to CC1, which is the standard "modulation wheel" CC message.
+Sets the incoming CC message the track will use to record modulation events.
+By default, this is set to CC1, the standard "modulation wheel" CC message.

-INPUT CV - CV/GATE AB ...
-MOD D
+INPUT NOTE - CV/GATE AB CV/GATE CD

-Sets the CV/GATE inputs of a track.
-On a NOTE track, you can use a CV/GATE pair to record incoming notes.
-For a MOD track, you can use a single modulation input.
+Sets the CV/Gate inputs of a track (on a MONO or POLY track, you can use a CV/Gate pair to record incoming notes).